-We are finalizing the plans for irrigation, lighting, native plant choices, signage, and cost estimates through generous funding from the Jubitz Family Foundation and local meter revenue.
+We have finalized the plans for irrigation, lighting, native plant choices, signage, and now cost estimates.
 We are excited about the opportunity for temporary artworks to be located in the garden through the Regional Arts & Culture Council in situ PORTLAND program.
 In situ will be a terrific opportunity for community artists to help reveal layers of the history and meaning of this place.
 Also, this year we will reach out again to community members, students, residents, and BIPOC communities to help us design the interpretive panels that will tell this interwoven story.

 The budget to redevelop this park is around $320,000.

 The new park will be entirely replanted with perennials, shrubs and native pollinators.
 There will be a large sculptural element for sitting, contemplating, enjoying the views and taking photos.
 The park needs super energy-efficient lighting and irrigation, decorative fencing, standard park benches and some special concrete work.

 We will seek some of this as in-kind donations, and we will seek grants from a variety of public and private sources.
 However, the full vision of the park won’t be possible without the support of individuals, community and business leaders, like YOU!
 Please Donate on the Park’s Go Fund Me page here.